 More importantly, the shift to e-learning enabled us to create the training and educational resources businesses needed to guide their operations and develop revenues.
 It’s precisely what we did by putting out digital lessons and information for our partners regarding the services and platforms customers needed most in these tough times.

-Examples include remote maintenance and management systems, for instance, to help retailers recover and optimize – including new retail solutions – as they are challenged to realize significant operating cost savings, and approaches to reduce energy consumption and costs in unoccupied buildings, from hotels to offices and retail facilities.
+Examples include remote maintenance and management systems, for instance, to help retailers recover and optimize – including new smart retail solutions – as they are challenged to realize significant operating cost savings, and approaches to reduce energy consumption and costs in unoccupied buildings, from hotels to offices and retail facilities.
 Our EcoXpert™ Partner Program team has remotely trained more than 10,000 people during the pandemic.

 Whereas we already engage with our partners via digital means, in several industries which we serve together, digital sales and marketing weren’t as adopted as they are in B2C markets.
 The reason: end customers preferred physical meetings and the in-person selling model.